 Ambivalence about Changing

-They may have gotten so used to living in unsatisfactory relationships, lived here and there with whoever would let them spend the night.
-They have money/did not have the money or know the hours of the soup kitchen and where day labor can produce enough money to get alcohol or drugs, or being in trouble with the law.
+Some individuals are just ambivalent, undecided, or of two minds about change.
+They may have gotten so used to living in unfulfilling relationships, lived here and there with whoever would take them in that night; made money/did not make money, know the hours of the soup kitchen and where day labor can produce enough money to get alcohol or drugs, or being in trouble with the law.